Cat on Hot Tin Roof

 The Guild, Charlottetown

-The cast, which also includes Teresa Wright as Maggie, Adam Gauthier as Brick, Paul Whelan – who is also the show’s director – as Big Daddy, Mike Mallaley as Gooper, Amanda Rae Donovan as Mae and Aidan Gallant as Rev. Tooker, has spent months immersing themselves in the story’s layered dynamics.
-Rehearsals have provided a space to explore the tension and vulnerability that define the play, allowing the actors to build a nuanced portrayal of the Pollitt family’s struggles.
+The cast, which included Teresa Wright as Maggie, Adam Gauthier as Brick, Paul Whelan – who was also the show’s director – as Big Daddy, Mike Mallaley as Gooper, Amanda Rae Donovan as Mae and Aidan Gallant as Rev. Tooker, spent months immersing themselves in the story’s layered dynamics.
+Rehearsals provided a space to explore the tension and vulnerability that define the play, allowing the actors to build a nuanced portrayal of the Pollitt family’s struggles.
 “The cast has been incredibly thoughtful in shaping these complex characters, and it’s inspiring to watch their performances evolve in rehearsals,” said Whelan.
 “The themes in this play are as relevant today as when Tennessee Williams wrote it, and the team is working hard to bring those emotions to the stage.”